 - ½ cup water or beef stock

-Cook stirring frequently for 2-3 minutes being sure to scrape the bottom of the skillet to remove the fond (the browned bits of beefy goodness stuck to the bottom of the pan).
-After 2-3 minutes add the cumin and dried oregano.
-Cook for 30 seconds until fragrant, then add the beef stock or water to deglaze the pan and remove from heat.
+3) Add 2 tsp cumin and 1 tbsp dried oregano.
+Cook for 30 seconds until fragrant, then add 1/2 cup beef stock or water to deglaze the pan and remove skillet from heat.

 This rich and robust Chili should be pairing with a suitably muscular wine.
 Argentina Malbec is the perfect compliment to this dish.
 The wine works best when paired with umami rich foods and it will really bring out the smokey and earthy notes in the Chili.